 For this reason, the safest way to perform a suspension is to start by attaching the chest to the ring as the very first thing you do, and leave it attached for the entire length of the suspension.
 That is exactly what I recommend doing until you become quite proficient at suspending people.
 Once you move into the realm of techniques where the chest rope is adjusted or absent during suspension, the risks are multiplied.

 Whenever making a change to the situation, in particular adjusting a support line, I try to run a mental checklist that goes something like this:

 - Can I clearly see that the rope I'm touching is actually the rope connected to the part I want to change?

-- Can I clearly see that there isn't anything else connected to the part I want to change or the thing I'm moving that will affect what happens in an unintended way?
+- Can I clearly see that there isn't anything else connected to the thing I'm moving that will affect what happens in an unintended way?